Managing projects is not an easy job. Having just one under your belt requires a lot of commitment to ensure its

-The idea here is to find out what delay cost you would accumulate for the projects if you were to follow any of the above options.
+The idea is to find out what delay cost you would accumulate for the projects if you were to follow any of the above options.
 With that being said, you should always choose the order of execution that would cost you the least amount of money in case of a delay.

 Once you have decided what the priority of your projects is, you should visualize them.
-To do that at Kanbanize, we use the Kanban board which helps us separate, organize, and track the work.
+To do that at Kanbanize, we use the Kanban board for organizing and tracking multiple projects.

 In order to manage multiple projects successfully, you need to have a clear structure to align planning with execution.
 Sure, you can use a Gantt Chart to illustrate sequencing and track dependencies, but again, this requires pre-planning and works in a less volatile environment.

-The core idea behind Kanban is to make work visible, reveal bottlenecks, and as a result, maximize efficiency.
+The core idea behind Kanban is to make work visible, reveal bottlenecks, and as a result, improve efficiency.
 With the help of the Kanban board, you can do that on an individual workflow level.
 However, when managing multiple projects, you need to tie everything together in order to achieve high-level transparency and better work organization.

 To accomplish that in reality, at Kanbanize, we use a Portfolio Kanban board.
-It serves as a management platform where you can visualize the flow of big projects and company’s strategic initiatives.
+It serves as a management platform where you can visualize the flow of big projects and the company’s strategic initiatives.